risk-first/website/menagerie/Feature-Risk.md

 - Ideally, mitigate Feature Risk with as little [Complexity Risk] as possible.

-Drift Risk:  Risk that reality changes under you.
+Requirements Drift Risk:  Risk that reality changes under you.

 cf.  Change in internal model.
 Did you really understand reality when you started?

-Accessiblity
+Accessiblity: can everyone use it?